Sean Plott: Magic: The Gathering

 In May 2013, Plott competed in a Magic: the Gathering Pro Tour as a wild card selection.
 The same year, he began producing a YouTube series about the game called "Spellslingers."
 In each episode, guests such as Felicia Day and Grant Imahara take on Plott with the hope of emerging victorious in an all-or-nothing match, while teaching the audience the tips and tricks to become better at the game.
 "Spellslingers" released the final episode of its 5th season on December 5, 2018.

 Dota 2

 Plott served as the co-host for The International 2017, the premier tournament for Dota 2.

+Gaming shows

+Plott served as the host for PC Gaming Show since 2015.

 Game design

 In September 2013, Plott joined a new game company known as Artillery.
 At the company, Plott worked on the real-time strategy game Guardians of Atlas, which opened to beta testing 2016.
 In August 2016, Plott announced that he had left the company to pursue other ventures.
 Guardians of Atlas was discontinued in September 2016.

+In 2020, Plott worked alongside ControlZee Inc. to make a "massively interactive swarm game" called Straits of Danger on the dot big bang platform.
+In 2023, Sean announced the creation of his own studio named Day9's Game Studio to make a "multiplayer PC strategy game".